First Confirmed Cases Of COVID-19 Omicron Variant Reported In Philadelphia, New Jersey

 Murphy says the woman recently traveled to South Africa.

-She is currently in isolation and experienced moderate symptoms.MORE NEWS: 21-Year-Old Eddie Rodriguez Killed In Road Rage Shooting On Roosevelt Boulevard, Police Say
+She is currently in isolation and experienced moderate symptoms.MORE NEWS: Multiple People Stabbed In Townsend, New Castle County Home, Reports Say